font/k8s-example-apps/pacman-nodejs-app/README.md

 The [Dockerfile](docker/Dockerfile) performs the following steps:

 1. It is based on Node.js LTS Version 6 (Boron).
-2. It then clones the Pac-Man game into the configured application directory.
+1. It then clones the Pac-Man game into the configured application directory.
-4. Replaces the host 'localhost' with 'mongo' in the Node.js MongoDB backend API to match the host DNS given to the MongoDB Kubernetes service.
-5. Exposes port 8080 for the web server.
+1. Exposes port 8080 for the web server.
-6. Starts the Node.js application using `npm start`.
+1. Starts the Node.js application using `npm start`.

 To build the image run: